 Thousands, if not millions of conventional in-person live events have been canceled since the beginning of 2020.
 And organizers have brought all types of events — from concerts, meetups, classes, and conferences — to digital platforms.

 The same goes for OTT streaming.
 By creating your own channels and hosting them on an OTT media service, you’ll be able to expand your viewership in another streaming platform.

-There are several ways that you can monetize your events: ad-based, subscription-based, and cost-per-view (or pay-per-view).
+There are several ways that you can monetize your events: ad-based, subscription-based, and pay-per-view.
 YouTube advertisements are typical examples of ad-based monetization.
 The content creator will receive payment from the ad’s sponsor, in return for showing the ad before or during their video.

 Subscription-based are similar to Netflix, Hulu, or Amazon Prime Videos.
 Your viewers will pay a certain amount of subscription fee to gain access to your content.

 Another common way to monetize OTT videos is through cost-per-view.
 Think of the times when you rent a DVD.
 You pay to watch that specific DVD, then return it.
 Most online concerts, webinars or professional workshops follow this one-time charge model.

 Finally, you can leverage some video streaming platforms like Castr to schedule your OTT videos at a specific time.
 This method is similar to 24×7 streaming, except that there will be intervals between sessions.